 When educators talk about “proficiency-based learning,” they are referring to a variety of diverse instructional practices—many of which have been used by the world’s best schools and teachers for decades—and to organizational structures that support or facilitate the application of those practices in schools.
-Proficiency-based learning may take different forms from school to school—there is no universal model or approach—and educators may use some or all of the ten principles of proficiency-based learning identified by the Great Schools Partnership.
+Proficiency-based learning may take different forms from school to school—there is no universal model or approach—and educators may use some or all of the beliefs and practices of proficiency-based learning identified by the Great Schools Partnership.

-On this page, we have provided a selection of statements and references that support the foundational features and practices of proficiency-based learning systems.
+On this page, we have provided a selection of statements and references that support and describe one foundational feature of proficiency-based learning systems, Learning Standards.
 In a few cases, we have also included additional explanation to help readers better understand the statements or the studies from which they were excerpted.
 The list is not intended to be either comprehensive or authoritative—our goal is merely to give school leaders and educators a brief, accessible introduction to available research.

 “Clear learning goals help students learn better (Seidel, Rimmele, & Prenzel, 2005).
 When students understand exactly what they’re supposed to learn and what their work will look like when they learn it, they’re better able to monitor and adjust their work, select effective strategies, and connect current work to prior learning (Black, Harrison, Lee, Marshall, & Wiliam, 2004; Moss, Brookhart, & Long, 2011).
 This point has been demonstrated for all age groups, from young children (Higgins, Harris, & Kuehn, 1994) through high school students (Ross & Starling, 2008), and in a variety of subjects—in writing (Andrade, Du, & Mycek, 2010); mathematics (Ross, Hogaboam-Gray, & Rolheiser, 2002); and social studies (Ross & Starling, 2008).
 The important point here is that students should have clear goals.
 If the teacher is the only one who understands where learning should be headed, students are flying blind.
 In all the studies we just cited, students were taught the learning goals and criteria for success, and that’s what made the difference.” —Brookhart, S. M., & Moss, C. M. (2014, October).
 Learning targets on parade.
 Educational Leadership, 72(7), 28–33.